Asana

 Why use Ceven?

-Describe the outcome in plain English.
-Ceven picks the right Asana calls, fills the params, and handles the result.
+• Describe the outcome and Ceven picks the right Asana calls, fills the parameters, and checks the result.

 Supported tools

-Every action Ceven's agents can run on Asana, with when to use it.
-Items tagged "event" are webhooks Ceven listens for; the rest the agent calls on demand.
+Every action Ceven's agents can run on Asana, and when to use it.

 Create task